JustGlowing/minisom/Readme.md

 Self Organizing Maps
 --------------------

-MiniSom is minimalistic implementation of the Self Organizing Maps (SOM).
+MiniSom is minimalistic Numpy based implementation of the Self Organizing Maps (SOM).
 SOM is a type of Artificial Neural Networks able to convert complex, nonlinear statistical relationships between high-dimensional data items into simple geometric relationships on a low-dimensional display.

 Installation
 ---------------------